skirmess/Dist-Zilla-Plugin-Git-FilePermissions/README.md

 ignored.

 Without configuration, every file is changed to the default permission of 0644\.
-You can configure different permissions for some files with the **perms** argument in the `dist.ini`.
+The default permissions can be changed with the **default** argument and you can configure different permissions for some files with the **perms** argument in the `dist.ini`.

 The plugin runs in the before build phase, which means it will fix the file